 Sometimes there are rules that must be followed to be eligible to earn that interest like not being able to transfer the money out or needing to complete a certain number of transactions.

-On our EasySaver account, we offer 0.50% interest and it’s calculated daily but paid monthly.
+On our EasySaver account, we offer a competitive interest rate and it’s calculated daily but paid monthly.

 Home loan interest